Visual Methodologies Workshop 2016

 The workshop is open to all PhD students in the social sciences, arts and humanities who are interested in the potential for visual methodologies in their research.
 No prior knowledge or expertience of visual metholodogies is required.

-The workshop will cost £60 to attend (for non Durham/Newcastle participants).
-The workshop will be free for PGR students from Durham and Newcastle Universities; there will also be 10 free places for Northumbria University students allocated on a first come first served basis.
+The workshop will cost £60 to attend for the 2 days (for non regional participants).
+The workshop will be free for PGR students from Durham, Newcastle, Northumbria, Sunderland and Teeside Universities.

 The cost includes lunch on each day, and tea and coffee, but does not include accommodation or evening meal.

 How to Register

-Places are limited to 50 on our 2015 workshop.
-They will be allocated through an application process.
-If you are interested in attending please complete our online registration form as soon as possible as THERE ARE STILL PLACES AVAILABLE.
-Successful applicants have already been notified of their offer of a place, and any new applications will be notified as soon as possible.
+Places are limited to 60 on our 2016 workshop.
+If you are interested in attending please complete Newcastle's online webstore system by June 1st 2016, where you will be asked to fill in a short questionnaire.
+Click here to book .
 If you have any questions please get in touch with Bethan Kelly at the following email address; email@example.com

 The Visual Methodologies Workshop is a collaboration between the universities of Durham and Newcastle.
 It forms part of the North East Doctoral Training Centre's (NEDTC) programme for advanced training for doctoral students in the social sciences.